osuosl/orvsd_central/docs/source/maintain_server.rst

 We use a nifty little tool called alembic to handle database versioning for us.

-When you need to change the schema (change the name of a column, table, modify a table or data), you will need to generate a migration file and then edit it.
+When you need to change the schema (change the name of a column, table, modify a table or data), you will need to generate a migration stub and write the migration.
 Check out some examples in the migrations folder.
 Some things that will not require a migration are changes to methods within the models.py classes which use the data but do not necessarily represent the data.
 Take the method **User.get_id(self)**. changing this